 - Students/professionals who are preparing for Lean Six Sigma certification exams like IASSC green belt/ IASSC black belt or ASQ exams.

 So if you are interested then check out the course on Udemy available at an affordable cost.
-Go through ratings and reviews also ask your doubts about the course.
+Go through ratings and reviews and also ask your doubts about the course.